bcgov/DriveBC.ca/infrastructure/README.md

 Once the site is setup the Github actions should be able to handle most helm upgrades, but if you want to do do one manually (ie for testing) it's very similar to initial setup
 1. `oc project` to confirm the project and cluster
 1. `helm list` if you want to confirm the project is there already
-1. GOLD `helm install ENV-drivebc -f ./helm/values-ENV.yaml -f ./helm`
+1. GOLD `helm upgrade ENV-drivebc -f ./main/values-ENV.yaml ./main`
-1. GOLDDR: `helm install ENV-drivebc -f ./helm/values-ENV.yaml -f ./helm/values-ENV-dr.yaml ./helm`
+1. GOLDDR: `helm upgrade ENV-drivebc -f ./main/values-ENV.yaml -f ./main/values-ENV-dr.yaml ./main`
     - NOTE: If you want to set a specific tag instead of the default, you can add `--set django.image.tag=TAG` (doing same for static, tasks, redis, openshiftjobs)